Submission guidelines for opinion pieces in the Globe and Mail’s Report on Business

 While I do have a duty to cover hard business issues such as the economy, finance and various industries, my section is not all about those.
 Almost any issue can have a business angle.
 The podcast Freakonomics demonstrates this well.
 I’ve run pieces on the businesses of the World Cup and of the singer Rihanna.

 Aside from the obvious good writing, the best opinion pieces have takes that go against the grain, that challenge conventional thinking, that say the unexpected.
-Some of my favourite pieces that I have run:
+Some of my favourite pieces:

 “Canada’s overly educated work force is nothing to be proud of”